simontamene/printf/README.md

 ## Description

 The _printf() function produces output according to one of the formats given below.
-Upon successful return, these functions return the number of characters printed (excluding the null byte used to end output to strings).
+Upon successful return, the function returns the number of characters printed (excluding the null byte used to end output to strings).

 The available conversion specifiers are:
 + %c: prints single character.